ace-ecosystem/ACE/documentation/docs/design/collector.md

 ## Target Nodes

-By default a collector will submit to whatever node is availabe in a given cluster.
+By default a collector will submit to whatever node is available in a given cluster.
 The `target_nodes` setting is a comma-separated list of engine node names that can narrow down which nodes this collector submits to.

 The special value of `LOCAL` represents the local node regardless of the name.